5 Day Itinerary Clyde to Middlemarch

 • An underpass tells you that you are almost at Waipiata, a small town with a surprising number of accommodation choices and things to see and do.

-Our Recommendation: Day 4/Night 4 (start Ranfurly or Waipiata finish Hyde)
+Our Recommendation: Day 4/Night 4 (start Ranfurly or Waipiata, finish Hyde)

 Reaching Hyde can present yet another ‘must-see’ opportunity and that is to visit the huge, fully operational Oceana Gold Mine on the outskirts of historic Macraes Flat.
 Stanley’s is the only accommodation in Macraes and like so many historic country hotels has a limited number of beds, so do book months rather than weeks in advance.